Does Insurance Cover Tornado Damage?

 Does Home Insurance Protect From Tornado Damage?

 Yes, home insurance does protect you from tornado damage.
-Most home insurance policies cover damage from natural disasters like tornadoes, hail, and other major weather events.
+Most home insurance policies cover wind-related disasters such as tornadoes, hail, and storms, though other disasters like floods or earthquakes typically require additional coverage.

 That said, it never hurts to double-check with your insurer and confirm that your policy has tornado protection.